Silence of the Lambs: Sleeping Alongside Sleep Apnea

 At my next doctor's appointment, I mentioned my husband would be coming in to discuss the possibility of sleep apnea.
 I described the cessation of breathing and the strangled goat noises he was making and left it at that.
 I thought the doctor and my husband could take it from there.
 They met for the appointment and I don’t know what was said, but it was decided my husband wasn’t fat enough for sleep apnea so he left it at that.

 He barely got to work each day without falling asleep at the steering wheel.
 He was having sneaky naps under his desk when nobody was looking.
 He would come home from work incapable of doing anything but lie on the couch and rest until dinner time.
 He was completely exhausted.

-It took me two more years to convince him to go back to the doctor and insist on a sleep study.
+It took me 2 more years to convince him to go back to the doctor and insist on a sleep study.
 A couple of weeks later the diagnosis of severe sleep apnea was made and his life was changed.

 After consultation with specialists, he became the proud owner of a BiPAP machine.
 With a little period of adjustment and finding a mask that suited him, he quickly settled down to some much needed, oxygen-rich, shut-eye each night.

 A life transformed